Balam (magazine): 2022–2023

 Also in 2023, the eighth edition of Balam was shown in the exhibition Del cielo a casa.
 Conexiones e intermitencias en la cultura material argentina (English: "From Heaven to Home.
 Connections and Intermittences in Argentinean Material Culture"), held from March 23 to July 30 of that year at the Latin American Art Museum of Buenos Aires (MALBA).
 The exhibition—which broke attendance records for the museum— brought together works of art, design pieces and domestic objects chosen for their affective value in the Argentine imaginary, organized in "thirteen groups presented as constellations of thought and intuition".
 Balam magazine was displayed as part of the group entitled "Home", and is reproduced in the exhibition book with a photograph by Cecilia Gil.
 That same year, Balam participated in the LA Art Book Fair (LAABF) held at the Geffen Contemporary space of the Museum of Contemporary Art in Los Angeles.

 The open call for the ninth issue of Balam ran from January 17 to March 1, 2023.
-Released the same year, the issue focuses on the theme of "New Masculinities" and features Dominican artist Oscar 1992 as guest editor.
+Released the same year, the issue focuses on the theme of "New Masculinities" (Spanish: "Nuevas Masculinidades") and features Dominican artist Oscar 1992 as guest editor.
 It includes photographs by artists from Mexico, Brazil, Australia and the United States, among others, as well as texts by Cole Rizki, Diego Tedeschi, Dulcina Abreu, Facundo Blanco and Igor Furtado.
 In the official presentation, Balam called for "projects that subvert the rules of the normative white male, discuss the power relations that nurture notions of 'masculinity' and, above all, redefine the path and acceptance of faggots, queers, trans identities, crossdressers, racialized subjects and the infinite ways of being within the LGBTIQ+ community."
 The issue is presented as a "school of scoundrels", and quotes Pedro Lemebel's famous text Manifesto (I speak for my difference) (1986): "Won't there be a faggot on some street corner unbalancing the future of his new man?".
 After the publication of the ninth issue of Balam, Soy described the magazine as an "object to treasure" and noted: "The vastness and beauty of the content is a center of gravitation that attracts and retains.
 All of them are a necessary stop on the magazine's journey, and we will want to return to more than one of them".
 In a dialogue with Soy magazine, Juárez talked about the dialogue between images and texts in the edition:

 For example, in this issue we begin with a series of photographs about "the new man," about transmasculinities, and we close with a text by Cole Rizki that reflects on the visibility of these masculinities.
 Cole is a trans intellectual from the University of Virginia.
 He looked at our photographs and, from the first person, reflected on them.
 I think it is very important that the readers have access to the intimacy of the writer, that the reflections are made from that intimacy.
 When you read Balam, you read it as much from the photos as from the texts.